 Just named the "second hippest district in the world, Queen Street West has one of the trendiest shopping scenes in Toronto.
 “Queen Street West is a verifiable artery of indie patisseries, homegrown labels, and hidden-from-view galleries – hallmarks of hipness, if ever they existed” - Vogue Magazine, September 2014

 Set against a backdrop of historic buildings, Dubbed Toronto’s Art and Design District, this diverse neighbourhood boasts an extensive array of menswear, vintage shoe stores and craft and sewing supplies.
-It’s a goldmine for the fashion-hungry!
-At night the neighbourhood offers lively patios and bars and a variety of live music ranging from rock at internationally-renowned venues like the Cameron House, the Horseshoe and the Rex.
+It’s a goldmine for the fashion-hungry.
+At night the neighbourhood offers lively patios and bars and a variety of live music ranging from rock at internationally-renowned venues like the Cameron House and the Horseshoe.
 Re-charge with food from around the world at unique restaurants and cafes that are often open late.

 Enjoy the 2 km stretch between Bathurst Street and Gladstone Avenue known as the Art and Design District.
 Where nearly every store front on the north side is either a gallery, bar, or nightclub.